NEOPLASMS

 -

-New drug combo aims to control advanced cancers
+New drug combo aims to shrink Hard-to-Treat cancers

-Disease control Not yet recruitingThis study tests an experimental drug called LRK-4189, given alone or with standard chemotherapy, in adults with advanced solid tumors (like colorectal cancer) that have not responded to prior treatment.
-The main goals are to check safety and find the best dose.
-Participants take…
+Disease control Not yet recruitingThis study tests an experimental drug called LRK-4189, given alone or with standard chemotherapy, for adults with advanced solid tumors that have not responded to prior treatment.
+The main goal is to check the drug's safety and find the best dose.
+About 120 participants will take…

 Matched conditions: NEOPLASMS